Starscream-11813/Starscream-11813.github.io/_talks/2-mwpsolvingpresentation.md

 paper: "TODO"
 ---

-The presentation of my B.Sc. thesis work as a virtual attendee at ACL 2023.
+The presentation of my B.Sc. (undergraduate) thesis work as a virtual attendee at ACL 2023.
 Thanks to the Diversity & Inclusion (D&I) Committee of ACL 2023 for subsidising the virtual registration and ACL membership fees.